mlgill/markdown_cv/index.md

 ## __Current__

 Biophysicist and data scientist.
-Currently a data scientist at Metis.
+Currently a data science fellow at Metis.
 Eager to apply my superb computational, statistical, and communication skills to solve challenging problems in team-focused settings.

 ## __Education__